eye-care/updates/content/about/workforce.md

 toc: true
 ---

+## Now we are writing about cheese

+cheeeeese

 ## What we are doing

 * Analysing of the ophthalmic workforce, under the digital hubs model to identify potential